 - Properly socialize and train any dog entering the household.

 - Immediately seek professional advice from a veterinarian or animal behaviorist if the dog becomes aggressive.

 A little planning and preparation can help reduce the chances of a child being bitten.
 If you or a family member are bitten by a dog and need medical attention, be sure to contact a personal injury attorney to discuss your options.

 Have You Been Bitten By A Dog?

 If you've been bitten by a dog you need to speak with an experienced dog bite injury lawyer as soon as possible.
-Contact us online or call our Dallas office directly at 214.559.7202 to schedule your free consultation.
+Contact us online or call our Dallas office directly at 214.559.7202 to schedule a consultation.